 The fair values of financial assets and liabilities that are unquoted or not traded in an active market are determined using valuation techniques.
 These include the use of recent arm's length market transactions, reference to the current fair value of another substantially similar instrument, discounted cash flow techniques, option pricing models or any other valuation technique that provides a reliable estimate of prices obtained in actual market transactions.
-Refer to Note 4(xii) for securities determined using valuation techniques.
+Refer to note 4(xi) for details of financial assets where fair values are determined using valuation techniques.